-latasha is a portfolio manager and managing partner at Anjuna Capital, an investment firm coused on sustainable and impact investing.
-Natasha works with individuals, families, and istitutions to create diversified investment portfolios with a positive impact, while engaging hajor corporations to improve their performance through shareholder activism.
-Natasha and cipina Capital have been recognized for using shareholder proposals to promote gender and acial pay equity in the tech, banking, and retail sectors.
-Named by Bloomberg Businessweek so nor of the "Bioomberg 50" most influential people who defined global business in 2017 and y inStyle Magazine on their inaugural 50 Badass Women list in 2018, Natasha and Arjuna's roor has been profiled in The New York Times, The Wall Street Journal, Forbes, Fast Company, conomist, NPF and CNN.
+Iatasha is a portfolio manager and managing partner at Arjuna Capital, an investment firm ocused on sustainable and impact investing.
+Natasha works with individuals, families, and satitutions to create diversified investment portfolios with a positive impact, while engaging hajor corporations to improve their performance through shareholder propagations.
+Natasha and qiuna Capital have been recognized for using shareholder propasals to promote gender and acial pay equity in the tech, banking, and retail sectors.
+Named by Bloomberg Businessweek so not the "Bioomberg 50" most influential people who defined global business in 2017 and y InStyle Magazine on their inaugural 50 Badass Women list in 2018, Natasha and Arjuna's rok has been profiled in The New York Times, The Wall Street Journal, Forbes, Fast Company, connents, NPR and CNN.